 I decided to use my programming skills to contribute back to the people who started it and made it work, and to help this great idea spread.
 I have written internet software that makes the administrative and organizational tasks of running a food-buying club (co-op) very simple.
 It allows people to join their orders together quickly, keeping track of prices for each item, and can even handle splits, where many people split a single case of something.
 It takes much of the headache out of combining orders to send to the wholesaler, and then figuring out how much everyone owes after the order comes in.

-The software is provided as a free service available through this web site.
+The software is provided as an online application through this web site.
 You can create a new account for your buying-club here.

 See the fully functional demonstration site to see how it works (login=sample password=sample).
 It is designed to work with any vendor, and currently serves buying-clubs around the world who order from many different vendors on various flexible order cycles.